hazelcast/hazelcast-platform-demos/banking/credit-value-adjustment/README.md

 Three sets of Kubenetes deployments will set up the CVA example.

-First, Grafana, C++, independent of each other.
+First, Grafana and Prometheus together and also C++, independent of the first two.

 ```
-kubectl create -f kubernetes-grafana.yaml -f kubernetes-cva-cpp.yaml
+kubectl create -f kubernetes-grafana-prometheus.yaml -f kubernetes-cpp.yaml
 ```

 Second, the two Hazelcast clusters.